royw/version_bumper/DEV-README.md

 #### matrix testing

-When using hatch, pytest is ran on each version of python in the test matrix in `pyproject.toml`:
+When using hatch, pytest is run on each version of python in the test matrix in `pyproject.toml`:

     [[tool.hatch.envs.test.matrix]]